-- Tenure and promotion applications are submitted in the form of a dossier (UDM requirements). - Tenure and promotion applications are generally evaluated by a department / program committee, the department chair/program director (unless this person is the candidate), college committee, dean, university committee, and the academic vice president. - Tenure and promotion applications are evaluated based on teaching, scholarly research, and service (all three are required and the order is intentional). - The primary measures of scholarly research are peer---reviewed publications in the appropriate venue for the discipline and evidence of the pursuit of external funding. - Some items in teaching, scholarly research, and service may overlap with each other or influence each other.
+- Tenure and promotion applications are submitted in the form of a dossier as per Detroit Mercy requirements. - Tenure and promotion applications are generally evaluated by a department / program committee, the department chair/program director (unless this person is the candidate), college committee, dean, university committee, and the academic vice president. - Tenure and promotion applications are evaluated based on teaching, scholarly research, and service (all three are required and the order is intentional). - The primary measures of scholarly research are peer-reviewed publications in the appropriate venue for the discipline and evidence of the pursuit of external funding. - Some items in teaching, scholarly research, and service may overlap with each other or influence each other.
 Each item can be counted in only one area but can be referenced in appropriate portions of the other areas. - The granting of tenure and promotion to associate professor are generally coupled for a candidate. - Each faculty member is responsible for his / her own success but is encouraged to seek both informal and formal mentoring.
-A new co---mentorship policy has been approved and probationary faculty will be assigned appropriate co---mentors. - During the third year of probationary review the faculty member is strongly encouraged to prepare a dossier and go through a "mock" tenure application process.
-Appropriate committees within the college will review the dossier.
+A new co-mentorship policy has been approved and probationary faculty will be assigned appropriate co-mentors. - The probationary faculty member is to submit a dossier for an annual review.
+Department committees, the Chair /Director and Dean will review the dossier.
+The candidate will receive appropriate feedback and/or suggestions for improvement. - During the third year of probationary review the faculty member is to submit a dossier for Mid-Tenure review.
+Committees within the department and college will review the dossier.
 The candidate will receive appropriate feedback and/or suggestions for improvement. - Each department or program shall prepare specific criteria related to the disciplines represented and the specifics of the department or program.
-Department/program specific criteria will be added to this document as appendices, and are considered part of the criteria for evaluating promotion and tenure applications. - Lecturers are generally not on a tenure track.
+Department/program specific criteria will be added to this document as appendices and are considered part of the criteria for evaluating promotion and tenure applications. - Lecturers are generally not on a tenure track.
 Their professional responsibility includes teaching and advising students.